 If you love coffee and a caffeine buzz, these are the cupcakes for you!
 These cupcakes are named after the popular coffee house drink, the Black Eye, made by pouring two shots of espresso into a cup of drip-brewed java.
 The drink was named for the way the espresso ring looked while being poured into the coffee.
 Delicious and fragrant, these cupcakes are for true coffee lovers!

-Preheat oven to 350°F. Line muffin pan with baking cups.
+Preheat oven to 350ºF.
+Line muffin pan with baking cups.

 In small bowl, heat milk in the microwave until steaming.
 Whisk in espresso powder until dissolved.
 Cool.

-In medium bowl, sift together flour, baking powder, baking soda and salt.
+In large bowl, sift together flour, baking powder, baking soda and salt.

 In small saucepan, stir together sugar, espresso powder, cornstarch and salt.
 In medium bowl, whisk together milk, cream and egg yolks.
 Stir into saucepan.
 Cook over medium heat, stirring constantly, until mixture thickens and boils.
 Push through strainer.
 Cover top of filling directly with plastic wrap.
 Chill completely.

-Using tip 22, pipe a ring of espresso icing around the outer edge of the cupcake.
-Using Bismarck tip #230, fill cupcakes with espresso filling, letting it mound up and fill in the center of the icing ring.
+To Assemble Pipe a ring of espresso icing around the outer edge of the cupcake.
+Using a Bismarck tip #230, fill cupcakes with espresso filling, letting it mound up and fill in the center of the icing ring.

 Another very easy way to construct a tier cake.
 The Wilton Basic Tall Tier Cake Stand Set includes 5 twist-apart columns with one bottom and one top bolt, an 18 in. footed base plate, 8, 10, 12, 14 and 16 in. separator plates.